All Saints Primary School SEN Information Report

 It is the responsibility of class teachers to ensure all children in their class are provided for on a daily basis, whether for their learning, their physical needs or their emotional needs.

 The SEN budget is set annually by the school governing body.
 All resources, assessments, staffing costs and training costs come out of this budget.
 Those children with the most serious or complex needs receive more support than those with less complex needs.
-As a school we record, track and monitor interventions to ensure resources are deployed effectively to maximise impact for pupils.
+All support or interventions are recorded on to a Provision Map which is then costed.

 8. Who are the people providing support, including specialist support for children with SEND in All Saints School?